smithy-lang/smithy/docs/source/spec/core.rst

 Version compatibility
 ---------------------

-Multiple version statements MAY appear in a Smithy model or can be encountered when merging multiple models together.
+A single version statement can appear in a model file.
+Different versions MAY be encountered when merging multiple model files together.
 Multiple versions are supported if and only if all of the version statements are compatible according to the following constraints:

 1. Each version MUST specify the same major version number.
 For example, ``0.2.0`` and ``1.0.0`` are **not** compatible because they use different